-was appointed Senior Program Officer for the California Democracy program in 2012.
-At Irvine, Connie is primarily engaged in voter and civic engagement grantmaking, leading projects such as the foundation’s Voter Outreach and Technology (VOTE) Initiative.
+Connie Galambos Malloy was appointed program director for the California Democracy program in January 2015.
+She served as senior program officer for the California Democracy program from 2012–2014.
+As program director, Connie leads the Foundation’s grantmaking in the areas of governance reforms, elections policies and practices, voter and civic engagement, and immigrant integration.
+As senior program officer, Connie was primarily engaged in voter and civic engagement grantmaking, leading projects such as the foundation’s Voter Outreach and Technology (VOTE) Initiative.
 She staffs Irvine’s Pay for Success Initiative, a partnership with the Nonprofit Finance Fund exploring a new approach to funding social services that is anticipated to improve outcomes and ultimately reduce costs.
 Additionally, Connie plays a lead role in the Community Leadership Project, a partnership to serve low-income and diverse communities in three regions with funding from the Hewlett, Irvine, and Packard foundations.

 Connie currently serves as a commissioner for the first-ever California Citizens Redistricting Commission.
 In 2011, the commission oversaw implementation of Propositions 11 and 20 resulting in Assembly, Senate, Congressional, and Board of Equalization districts to guide elections for ten years.
 Connie’s interviews and articles on redistricting reform have been featured in such outlets as the San Francisco Chronicle, Univision, and KQED’s This Week in Northern California.